pythonlearner1025/mariana/README.md

 Search agent that does deep saerch to answer your question.

-The core idea is that the quality of search should scale with the value of answering the search query (quantified by $ spend budget)
+The core idea is that the quality of search should scale with the value of the answer to the query (quantified by $ spend budget)

 I'm betting that for queries like:
 - candidate compounds for new drug synthesis (drug development)